patricka3125/ECS153FinalProject/meeting notes/meeting2.md

 Jonathan Hsu, Patrick Liao, Zaprin Ignatiev
 5/22/2019

-## Summary
+## Jonathan Hsu
-This week we implemented completed basic forum functionality.
+This week I implemented completed basic forum functionality.
 This includes setting up the server, database, writing the frontend and connecting it to the design.
-This week, we're going to continue implementing authentication and access control.
-We haven't encountered any issues so far.
+This week, I'm going to continue implementing authentication and access control.
+I haven't encountered any issues so far.

+## Patrick Liao
-Patrick: This week I implemented the user database and ability to sign up.
+This week I implemented the user database and ability to sign up.
 Currently have the sign up page and server add user functions done.
 This week I will focus on finishing user authentication, including user login, logout function and assigning user priorities.
 User authentication is taking longer than expected